Today’s Reading: Genesis 20-21

 100 PERSONAL WORDS:

 I make sure I watch the 100 Huntley Street telecast every day.
-Even if I’m not near a TV set, I can watch it on the internet at www.100huntley.com.
+Even if I’m not near a TV set, I can watch it on the internet at www.100huntley.com (if you are in the USA it will take you to the USA website, but you can click on the Canadian flag to find the Canadian edition of 100 Huntley Street).
 I pay close attention to every word spoken, to the body language, and to the visuals shown.
 You see, these television productions were promised to Norma-Jean and me years ago.
 My wife had the vision of a continent-wide TV ministry before I did.
 I laughed at her definite statement.
 I had unbelief, but God did it anyway.
-There we were, in a small congregation in a small village.
+There we were in a small congregation in a small village.
 How could this ever be?
 I look back now and marvel at the plan and grace of God.
-If you want to see what God has done over the years, click here and browse around the website.
+If you want to see what God has done over 52 years, click here and browse around the website.
 Now I laugh for joy realizing that God has done “more than we could ever ask or think according to the power that works within us” (Ephesians 3:20).

 Yours with joyful laughter,